Updated June 5, 2023

 Introduction to Encryption

-Encryption is the process of converting plain text into ciphertext, i.e. converting the text from readable format to non-readable format to secure the conversation between two parties or from the unauthorized person.
-A secret key is used to encrypt the plain text securely; various techniques and algorithms have been developed to achieve the encryption.
+Encryption is converting plain text into ciphertext, i.e., converting the text from readable to non-readable to secure the conversation between two parties or from an unauthorized person.
+A secret key is used to encrypt the plain text securely; various techniques and algorithms have been developed to encrypt the encryption.
 For example, substitution techniques, transposition techniques, MD5 algorithm, SHA algorithm, IDEA algorithm, etc.

-There are 3 steps involved in the Encryption of data.
-First, you take some data as input that you want to Encrypt alongside with a key (such as Password or passphrase).
-Once you have both, you will send both as input to an encryption algorithm.
+The encryption of data involves three steps.
+First, you take some data as input that you want to Encrypt alongside a key (Password or passphrase).
+Second, once you have both, you will send both as input to an encryption algorithm.

-This is one of the backbones of data security; the following are some major benefits:
+This is one of the backbones of data security; the following are some significant benefits:

 1. Encryption Ensures Integrity of Data

-While data Encryption stops anyone from reading the data, one other major benefit of Encryption is that once done; a hacker cannot alter the data to commit any fraud.
-If anyone makes any change to the Encrypted data, the receiver will easily detect any fraud using hashing such as MD5 Checksum.
+Encryption of data not only prevents anyone from reading the data but also provides a significant benefit – it ensures that a hacker cannot alter the data to commit fraud once it is applied.
+If anyone changes the Encrypted data, the receiver will easily detect fraud using hashing such as MD5 Checksum.

-There are some other tools to password protect a folder or some local storage data that someone you can choose, but Encryption is the only true way to secure data in its entirety.
-This is possible because, without proper decryption of data, no one can use it.
+There are other tools to password-protect a folder or local storage data that you can choose, but It is the only true way to secure data.
+This is possible because, without proper data decryption, no one can use it.

 3. Beneficial in Protecting Data across Devices

-Encryption and decryption software can be written for any platform, meaning encrypted data is not platform dependent and can be used across devices.
+Developers can write encryption and decryption software for any platform, ensuring encrypted data remains platform-independent and can be used across devices.

 4. Encryption Provides Privacy

-Data Encryption is not only useful for companies or the military, but normal computer users can also use it to store sensitive information such as Bank Account details, medical records, etc., safe.
-Without proper Encryption, anyone who can access the device will be able to see and copy it.
+Data Encryption is helpful for companies or the military, and normal computer users can also use it to safely store sensitive information such as Bank Account details, medical records, etc. Without proper encryption, anyone accessing the device can see and copy it.

-Asymmetric Encryption is the type when 2 keys are used by both parties, one key for Encryption and another for the Decryption of data.
+- Asymmetric: Asymmetric Encryption is when both parties use two keys, one for encryption and another for data decryption.
 In this, one key is called Private Key, and the second key is called Public Key.
-The Public key is used for encrypting data, and it can be handed over to anyone without any trouble.
-The private key is used for decryption and is not shared with anyone.
+You can easily share the Public key, which encrypts data.
+But on the other hand, the private key is used for decryption and is not shared with anyone.

-- Data Protection for Storage: It can be used to protect the data stored for a long time.
-Even if the storage is stolen or breached, the data will still be unreadable without the key.
+- Data Protection for Storage: It can protect the data stored for a long time.
+Even in the event of storage theft or a breach, the data will remain unreadable without the corresponding encryption key.

-- Data Migration: When transferring data via a network, Encryption is used to ensure that no one in the network can read it.
+- Data Migration: Transferring data via a network ensures that no one in the network can read it.

-- Ensuring Compliance: Considering the value of data security, many organizations, governments, and companies require the data to be secured with Encryption to keep the company or user data safe.
+- Ensuring Compliance: Many organizations, governments, and companies deem encryption essential to secure their data and protect the confidentiality of user or customer information.
 This also prevents employees from having unauthorized access to user data.

 This creates a solid foundation for data security.
-Thanks to it, emails, internet chats, cloud storage has become safe for public and corporate use.
-Beside from user data, Encryption has played a huge role in keeping issues of national security safe.
-Considering these, it is no wonder that Android phones now Encrypt user data by default and search engines such as Google rank websites with SSL Encryption higher in Search Results.
+Thanks to it, emails, internet chats, and cloud storage has become safe for public and corporate use.
+Besides user data, It has played a massive role in keeping national security issues safe.
+Considering these, it is no wonder that Android phones now Encrypt user data by default, and search engines such as Google rank websites with SSL Encryption higher in Search Results.

-As more and more people rely on the Internet for their job and their data, cybersecurity threats have increased so much in the last few years.
+As more and more people rely on the Internet for their jobs and data, cybersecurity threats have increased so much in the last few years.
 In times like this, professionals with data security skills are in high demand.

-Someone that designs Encryption algorithms, ciphers, and other security measures are called a Cryptographer.
-A Cryptographer should not only have good knowledge of Encryption, but he should also be good at programming languages and internet and PC architecture.
-After spending time and skills in Encryption, you too can become a Cryptographer and make a good career keeping data safe from wrong hands.
+Someone that designs Encryption algorithms, ciphers, and other security measures is called a Cryptographer.
+A Cryptographer should not only have good knowledge of it, but he should also be good at programming languages and internet and PC architecture.
+After spending time and skills in it, you can become a Cryptographer and make a good career keeping data safe from the wrong hands.

-It is one of the most important elements for creating a safe internet for a user and securing data storage.
-As companies and users are becoming more and more aware of data privacy, Encryption professionals’ value, i.e. Cryptographers, has increased tremendously.
+It is one of the most essential elements for creating a safe internet for a user and securing data storage.
+As companies and users become increasingly aware of data privacy, Encryption professionals’ value, i.e., Cryptographers, has increased tremendously.

-This has been a guide to What is Encryption.
-Here we discussed the concepts, benefits, types, and uses of Encryption.
+This has been a guide to What is Encryption?
+Here we discussed the concepts, benefits, types, and uses.
 You can also go through our other suggested articles to learn more –